jacobsoo/ThreatHunting/README.md

-# ThreatHunting
+## ThreatHunting
-This is just my personal compilation of APT malware from whitepaper releases, documents and personal research.
+This is just my personal compilation of APT malware from whitepaper releases, documents and malware samples from my personal research.